brombres/Godot-GameGUI/README.md

 `safe_area_right_margin`  | The right pixel margin outside the safe area.
 `safe_area_bottom_margin` | The bottom pixel margin outside the safe area.

 Here is a simple GameGUI setup to include safe area margins in an app.
 A GGVbox contains top and bottom GGFiller components, their heights set to `Parameter` `safe_area_top_margin` and `Parameter` `safe_area_bottom_margin`, respectively.
-These parameters will be zero during desktop testing in windowed mode and non-zero on any modern iPhone.
+These parameters will be zero during desktop testing in windowed mode and non-zero on any modern iPhone, for example.

 ![Safe Area Margin Parameters](Media/Images/SafeAreaMarginParameters.png)